pshah116/Electronics-R-US/README.md

 •	Across all years, there is a strong **seasonal peak in Q4** especially November & December consistently showing an increase in sales, after a drop in sales from October, this is possibly attributed to the holiday shopping seasonality (Black Friday and year-end promotions).

-•	2020 experienced the highest growth in every month for all major KPI's such as total sales, order count, and AOV, likely influenced by pandemic-driven e-commerce surges.
+•	**2020 experienced the highest growth in every month for all major KPI's such as total sales, order count, and AOV.** This is likely influenced by pandemic-driven e-commerce surges.
 Notably, April, May, June, and August 2020 all had **>200%** **YoY sales growth**, suggesting a strong mid-year acceleration.

-•	2022 shows significant declines in all KPIs, especially in Q4 with October, November and December showing YoY total sales dropping **>70%**, indicating either market saturation, economic slowdown, or reduced promotional effectiveness.
+•	**2022 shows significant declines** in all KPIs, especially in Q4 with October, November and December showing YoY total sales dropping **>70%**, indicating either market saturation, economic slowdown, or reduced promotional effectiveness.

 ![2025-07-08_12h05_47](https://github.com/user-attachments/assets/41c74ad7-8b02-4081-a9eb-7da6d0fcbc9b)

 ![2025-07-08_12h06_13](https://github.com/user-attachments/assets/0ff12818-7f6b-42ab-a014-3ae320d39f13)

 ## Product Performance
-•	The 27 inch 4K Gaming Monitor, Apple Airpods Headphones, and MacBook Air Laptop together account for **>84%** of total revenue, highlighting their critical importance in the product portfolio.
+•	**The 27 inch 4K Gaming Monitor, Apple Airpods Headphones, and MacBook Air Laptop together account for >84%** of total revenue, highlighting their critical importance in the product portfolio.

 •	Bose SoundSport Headphones have significantly underperformed—generating  **less than 1%** of total revenue despite an AOV of $35 cheaper than Apple AirPods.
 This suggests that lower price alone hasn’t translated into higher demand.

 •	Apple Iphone is surprisingly underperforming while its other 2 products have been wildly successful.
 This could possibly be due to consumer preference for smartphone selection or higher competition and pricing in the smartphone market.

-•	The top 4 products all saw a sharp positive spike in 2020 YoY growth, with MacBook Air Laptop showing the strongest jump at **384%** followed by ThinkPad Laptop at **222%** likely driven by remote work and e-learning needs during the pandemic.
-However, in 2021 both products had the steepest declines  with ThinkPad Laptop dropping -20% in YoY growth and MacBook Air Laptop dropping -35% indicating possible market saturation or reduced demand.
+•	**The top 4 products all saw a sharp positive spike in 2020 YoY growth**, with MacBook Air Laptop showing the strongest jump at **384%** followed by ThinkPad Laptop at **222%** likely driven by remote work and e-learning needs during the pandemic.
+However, in **2021 both products had the steepest declines  with ThinkPad Laptop dropping -20% in YoY growth and MacBook Air Laptop dropping -35%** indicating possible market saturation or reduced demand.
 ![2025-07-08_12h09_57](https://github.com/user-attachments/assets/f978c0d6-f53c-4b69-adcf-67a0dc246ea1)
 ![2025-07-08_12h14_23](https://github.com/user-attachments/assets/5cb63eda-f0de-4ce9-b603-9fefe65b8b2a)

 ## Loyalty Program
 • From 2019–2022, loyalty members contributed to a total of 45,693 orders compared to 62,431 by non-members.
-However in 2021 and 2022 loyalty members placed **22%** more total orders than non-members, highlighting a shift in engagement.
+However in **2021 and 2022 loyalty members placed 22% more total orders than non-members**, highlighting a shift in engagement.

 • **Loyalty members contributed to >$10M** in total sales, while **non-loyalty members generated >$17M**.
 However, in both **2021 and 2022 loyalty members outperformed non-members**, generating over **$1.6M** more in revenue during that period.
 While overall revenue declined for both segments in 2022, loyalty-driven sales remained a stronger contributor the last two years compared to non-loyalty members.